rieckpil/progmot/content/post/writing-a-book-remotely.md

 Find out more about Philip on [rieckpil.de](https://rieckpil.de) and his [Twitter profile](https://twitter.com/rieckpil).

-PS: If you have further questions or want some more details about a specific topic, let me know in the comments below 👇🏻
+PS: If you have further questions or want some more details about a specific topic, let me know in the comments 👇🏻

-Have fun writing your book,\
+Have fun writing your own book,\
 Philip